Easy Vegan Meatballs

 The recipe card at the bottom of the page has the full list of ingredients with measurements and instructions.

-Preheat the oven to 350°F. Line a 9 x 13 baking pan with parchment paper.
+STEP #1: Preheat the oven to 350°F. Line a 9 x 13 baking pan with parchment paper.

 Begin by cooking the bulgur according to the package directions.
-It cooks on the stove or in a rice cooker in about 15-minutes.
+It cooks on the stove or in a rice cooker in about 15 minutes.

 Though it calls for bulgur, a number of people have told me that they’ve subbed with buckwheat groats, quinoa, brown rice, and barley and it still comes out good.